cs0320/notes/book/src/success-in-0320/success-in-0320.md

-# sp24.1: Success In 0320
+# Success In 0320

 ## Logistics

 I am sending overrides every day, according to how many seats become available.
 The cap is shared between all sections, including 1340.
-So while I'm going over cap in total, CAB is not accurately reporting this.
+C@B doesn't accurately report enrollments at the moment, because it doesn't combine these sections and it doesn't include active but not-yet-accepted overrides.

 **NOTE WELL:**
 * If you **don't intend** to take 0320/1340, please drop (and/or remove the course from your cart) so that I see the seat and can add someone on the waitlist.
+* If you **get an override**, accept it or decline it ASAP.
+If you hold onto it but don't accept it, I cannot admit another student.
 * If you **do intend** to take the course, keep it in your cart so that I know you're interested. **I will not be giving overrides to students without 0320 in their cart** because you won't be seeing announcements, etc. that we send to the list or post on EdStem.
 * **You need the prerequisites** to take 0320 or 1340.
 If you haven't completed an intro sequence (including at other universities), you need permission from me.
 This is true even if CAB isn't smart enough to flag your override request.